-For each CROP report, a detailed resource offering map is provided that shows biomass removal data for every species to be removed from an area during the next five-year period.
+For each CROP report, a detailed resource offering map is provided that shows biomass removal data for every species to be removed from an area during the next 5-year period.
 It is broken down by volume, diameter sizes, species, harvest type (fuel load reduction, timber sale, etc.), location of offering, NEPA phase for each offering, and road accessibility.
-The maps provide a picture of who will be offering supply, when it will be offered, how much will be offered, diameter size to be offered, and whether the supply will be consistent and level over time--is it an inviting purchase or investment.
+The maps provide a picture of who will be offering supply, when it will be offered, how much will be offered, diameter size to be offered, and whether the supply will be consistent and level over time.